-MarkAPL comes with two different sets of style sheets:
+comes with several sets of style sheets:

 screenCSS

-and printCSS
+or printCSS

 MarkAPL's own reference (MarkAPL.html) is a good choice for this because it takes advantage of all features of MarkAPL, therefore missing or ill-defined styles will quickly become apparent.